Phone: 925.473.2390 Extension 7739

 Degrees and Certifications:

 Bachelor of Arts in Philosophy, May 2004.
 Saint Mary’s College of California, Moraga, California.
 Licenciate in Philosophy, Cum Laude, October 2010.
 Pontifical University of Saint Thomas Aquinas in Urbe (Angelicum), Rome, Italy.
 Single Subject Teaching Credential in Spanish and Italian, April 2015, Brandman University, Walnut Creek, California.
 LANGUAGES: English and Spanish.
 Italian, fluent: Capacity to read philosophical texts and literature by authors like Dante Alighieri in their original.
-French, reading knowledge: Capable of reading philosophical texts by René Descartes Jean-Jacques Rousseau in their original.
+French, reading knowledge: Capable of reading philosophical texts by René Descartes and Jean-Jacques Rousseau in their original.
 Portuguese, reading knowledge: Capable of reading philosophical texts and colloquial writings.
 Latin, reading knowledge: Capable of reading prose by authors such as Augustine and Thomas Aquinas.
 These texts include Augustine’s 'Confessions' and Aquinas’s 'Summa Theologiae' in their original.
 Ancient Greek, reading knowledge: Did research on Plato and the Gospels, but spent most of my Greek studies reading and researching the works of Aristotle.
 These texts include Aristotle’s 'Organon' on Logic, Physics, Psychology, and the Metaphysics.

 Ciao! ¡Hola!
 I am Efraín Nieto.
 I have a Bachelor's degree from Saint Mary's College in California and a Licentiate degree (PhL) from the Pontifical University of Saint Thomas Aquinas in Urbe (Angelicum) in Rome, Italy.
 Both degrees are in Philosophy.